5.11: Remote probes took the photographs

 These radio hams knew what they were doing.
 They would not be fooled by an object supposedly in LEO that no-one had seen from the ground.
 Objects in Earth orbit have a habit of being visible.

 The professional tracking stations were also not likely to be fooled.
 Their large dishes were pointed specifically at the moon and received transmission for hours at a time.
 Even those not involved in the missions directly could track them, such as the big dish at Jodrell bank, or Parkes, amongst many others not directly involved in the missions (see, for example, the ones listed here).
-You can even include the citizen scientists involved in Operation Moonwatch, where individuals around the world tracked satellites to confirm their orbits, and even spotted Apollo spacecraft.
+This article describes how an Italian radio telescope was used to record data and voice transmissions on NASA’s behalf as a back up.
+The reporter contacted those involved, stating that:

-Figure 5.11.9 (above): Social media claims about Apollo transmissions.
+Figure 5.11.11 (above): Social media claims about Apollo transmissions.

-Figure 5.11.10 (right): Apollo 17 Doppler curve (source given in text).
+Figure 5.11.12 (right): Apollo 17 Doppler curve (source given in text).

 The original poster is correct - there would be, and was, a clear difference between the tracking station handover in LEO compared with those for lunar bound missions.